 Customers have full control over external network connectivity options for workloads deployed in the cloud and can choose to redirect the traffic for inspection by various services deployed on premises by using Cisco ACI service graphs.
 All this can be done through a single policy, and end-to-end connectivity can be automated and orchestrated by Cisco ACI Multi-Site Orchestrator, greatly simplifying the operational workflows.

-Example: When an administrator configures a cloud-local L3Out in the AWS environment (as shown in Figure 14), each AWS VPC will have an AWS internet gateway (IGW) attached to it, and the Amazon EC2 instances in the VPC can directly communicate with the Internet based on the policies defined.
+Example: When an administrator configures a cloud L3Out in the AWS environment (as shown in Figure 16), each AWS VPC will have an AWS Internet Gateway (IGW) attached to it, and the Amazon EC2 instances in the VPC can directly communicate with the Internet based on the policies defined.

 Once traffic reaches the on-premises Cisco ACI site, the administrator may choose to subject this traffic to various inspections using the service chain options in Cisco ACI and then let the traffic exit to the Internet.

 An example of On-Premises L3Out for cloud endpoints

 Cisco Cloud ACI makes it easy to securely consume services that are either cloud-native in AWS or on premises.

 1. AWS Application Load Balancer: Using service graph concepts similar to those for on-premises ACI, you can seamlessly integrate cloud-native services such as AWS Application Load Balancer (ALB) with your application stack.
 This can be fully configured from MSO, and the Cloud APIC will automate end-to-end deployment and configuration of ALB in the VPC and associate it with endpoints in a given endpoint group.